bandyp/simon/README.md

 * Other versions of simon - I also looked to this [sight](https://github.com/beaucarnes/simon-game) to help adjust my own code a little where I needed to compare the arrays.
 * W3Schools - I got some of my own help for the help button.
 * Simon icon in title is from a website called iconfinder.
+* Simon the original game was developed by

 ### Media